giuliorm/hh-big-data/RESEARCH.md

 ## Transform text representation of every vacancy to numeric feature vector

-To transform  Bag-Of-Words to feature vector, for every Bag-Of-Words we need to count word frequency among all Bags-Of-Words.
+To transform vacancies to feature vectors, we need to transform vector of words for every vacancy to word frequency vector among all Bag-Of-Words.

 **Example:**